 It is much better if the registrants do not have to leave the area to eat.
 I do not recommend fancy gourmet lunches.
 With some venues, least expensive is the box lunch and with other venues, they might provide a buffet line as least expensive.
 The problem is that the buffet line takes time and, in my opinion, most successful is to have box lunches and drinks available as a part of the registration fee.
-Have the caterer provide a mix such as ham, beef and turkey and a certain percentage of vegetarian box lunches so that you do not have to take any orders.
+Consider the use of a caterer who can provide a mix of ham, beef and turkey sandwiches and a few vegetarian box lunches so that you do not have to take any orders.